-Where you live, proximity of friends, relatives, neighbors, your security measures, and even your luggage name tags are a few factors to consider when planning to travel.
+What are some important factors about safety tips before leaving?
+They are where you live, proximity of friends, relatives, neighbors, your security measures, and even your luggage name tags.

 A pile of mail is a tell tale sign that no one is home.
 Also, accumulated mail is an invitation for mail theft which can lead to identify theft.